greco-unifesp/greco-unifesp.github.io/_pages/en-us/about.md

         </div>
     </div>
 </div>

-The Computer Networks Research Group, known by its Portuguese acronym **GRECO** 🇧🇷, was founded in 2024 at the [Institute of Science and Technology (ICT)](https://www.unifesp.br/campus/sjc/) of the [Federal University of São Paulo (UNIFESP)](https://www.unifesp.br), located in São José dos Campos (SP), with the goal of fostering and promoting research projects in the fields of Computer Networks and Distributed Systems.

-Our team includes permanent faculty members, postdoctoral researchers, PhD candidates, master’s students, undergraduate students engaged in Scientific Initiation research and collaborating researchers from Brazil and around the world.

-The **GRECO** is supported by research funding agencies, providing scholarships for Scientific Initiation, master’s, and PhD students.
-These partnerships play a vital role in training highly qualified human resources in Brazil.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.